hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 accepts client connections and is set to `51000`. `Address` is the IP address including the prefix length of the server inside the VPN.
 In Site 1 it is `10.20.21.1/24` and in Site 2 `10.20.22.1/24`.
-The `PostUp` line allows setting the private key of the server from the file `/etc/wireguard/wg0.key`, so you do not have to write it into the configuration file.
+The `PostUp` line allows setting the private key of the server from the file `/etc/wireguard/site1-wg0.key` for Site 1 or `/etc/wireguard/site2-wg0.key` for Site 2, so you do not have to write it into the configuration file.

 The `[Peer]` sections in the configuration file specify the settings of the clients. `PublicKey` is the public key of a client. `AllowedIPs` specifies the